-1) the voluntary forcing of foodfrom the oral cavity into the pharynx; at this point swallowing becomes a reflex action;
+the voluntary forcing of food from the oral cavity into the pharynx; at this point, swallowing becomes a reflex action;

-2) the passing of food from the pharynx to the esophagus; pharyngeal nerves stimulate the trachea, eustachian tubes and the posterior opening of the nasopharynx to close.
-While the tongue prevents food from reentering the mouth such that the only place left for the food to go is into the esophagus;
+the passing of food from the pharynx to the oesophagus; pharyngeal nerves stimulate the trachea, eustachian tubes and the posterior opening of the nasopharynx to close.
+The tongue prevents food from reentering the mouth.
+So, the only place left for the food to go is into the oesophagus;

-3) the passing of food from the esophagus to the stomach aide by gravity.
-Muscular contractions (peristalsis) push food from one end of the esophagus to the other.
-This occurs through alternate contractions of circular and longitudinal muscles in the esophageal wall.
+the passing of food from the oesophagus to the stomach aided by gravity.
+Muscular contractions (peristalsis) push food from one end of the oesophagus to the other.
+This occurs through alternate contractions of circular and longitudinal muscles in the oesophagal wall.

-The last four centimeters of the esophagus is the cardiac sphincter, a muscular valve preventing the stomach contents from reentering the esophagus.
-Most of the esophagus (about 9 inches) lies within the thoracic cavity and is subject to subatmospheric pressures as are the lungs.
-The cardiac sphincter lies below the diaphragm and is subject to pressure which is 5 to 10 mm of Hg higher than that of the atmosphere.
-This higher pressure would force the stomach contents back into the esophagus if the cardiac sphincter were not present.
+The last four centimetres of the oesophagus is the cardiac sphincter.
+So, it is a muscular valve preventing the stomach contents from re-entering the oesophagus.
+However, most of the oesophagus (about nine inches) lies within the thoracic cavity.
+And it is subject to subatmospheric pressures, as are the lungs.
+That is because the cardiac sphincter lies below the diaphragm.
+Moreover, it is subject to 5 to 10 mm/Hg of pressure higher than the atmosphere.
+This higher pressure would force the stomach contents back into the oesophagus if the cardiac sphincter were absent.